 Plan One: Thesis

-In addition to the course requirements, the student must submit an acceptable thesis, completed under the supervision of a Computer Science permanent faculty member, and approved by a thesis committee composed of 3 permanent faculty members of the Computer Science Department.
+In addition to the course requirements, the student must submit an acceptable thesis, completed under the supervision of a Computer Science permanent faculty member, and approved by a thesis committee composed of 3 UC ladder faculty members, two of which (including the Chair) must be from the Computer Science Department.
 At most 12 units of 596 and 598 can be used towards unit requirements.

 A public defense of the thesis is required.